temetvince/alaankwa/README.md

             * This hotkey activates the Blueprint Data Scanner.
         * Phanon Industrial Espionage
             * This hotkey activates the Phanon Debug Menu, which shows detailed Phanon corp information.
+        * Satellite Monitoring Plus
+            * This hotkey activates the Satellite Monitoring+ Menu respecting all player property, not just satellites.
+        * Ship Compendium Plus
+            * This hotkey activates the Ship Compendium+ Menu where ships are shown even if not yet discovered.
+        * All of Time
+            * CHEAT: This hotkey saves your point in time to the next slot even if you don't have Salvage Insurance.
+        * Joubarbe's Player Journal
+            * This hotkey activates the Player Journal.
 * TOP NOTCH RECRUITERS
     * All recruited Trade Mrk III Pilots are level 8 (enough to start Galaxy trading).
 * TRADE EMBARGO